MollyBe/radarrSync/README.md

     url = http://127.0.0.1:7879
     key = XXXX-XXXX-XXXX-XXXX-XXXX

-    # Only sync series that are in these root folders. ';' (semicolon) separated list.
+    # Only sync movies that are in these root folders. ';' (semicolon) separated list.
 Remove line to disable.
     rootFolders = /Movies

     # If this path exists
-    replace_path = /Movies/
+    current_path = /Movies/
     # Replace with this path
     new_path = /Movies4k/

     # This is the profile ID the movie will be added to.
     profileId = 5

-    # This is the profile ID the series must have on the Master server.
+    # This is the profile ID the movie must have on the Master server.
     profileIdMatch = 4
     ```
  2. Find the profileIdMatch on the Master server.
 Usually just count starting from Any: #1 SD: #2 etc....
 IE: if you use the default HD-1080p proflie that would be #4.